 Would we cruise with Captain Cook Fiji again?

-We would, we actually are planning on booking the Fijian 4 Cultures Discovery Cruise that travels to some of Fiji’s most remote islands next year.
-Captain Cook offers 35% off on your next cruise for previous customers and that is an offer to good to refuse!
+We plan to book the Fijian 4 Cultures Discovery Cruise that travels to some of Fiji’s most remote islands next year.
+Captain Cook offers 35% off on your next cruise for previous customers, and that is an offer too good to refuse!

 You can learn more about Captain Cook and their latest cruise deals on their website or read more reviews on TripAdvisor.
 You can also find the latest special deals on the official Captain Cook specials page.